When Can I Start More Advanced Agility Training With My Puppy?

 Once your puppy reaches the age of 3 to 6 months, they enter the adolescence stage.
 Just like in human teenagers, this phase can bring about some challenging behaviors.
 Adolescence is a crucial period where your puppy's physical growth and hormonal changes occur.

-During this time, you can gradually introduce more exercises that focus on coordination, balance, and control.
+During this time, you can gradually introduce more advanced training exercises that focus on coordination, balance, and control.
 However, it's important to keep in mind that your puppy's joints and bones may still be developing, so extreme or repetitive movements should be avoided to prevent potential injuries.
-Patience and consistency are key when working with adolescent puppies, as they may occasionally display stubbornness or be easily distracted.
+Patience and consistency are key when working with puppies, as they may occasionally display stubbornness or be easily distracted.

 1.3 Adult Stage

-Typically, enter the adult stage around 1 year old, but this can vary depending on the breed.
+Typically, dogs enter the adult stage around 1 year old, but this can vary depending on the breed.
 By now, your puppy has grown physically and mentally, and they're much more capable of handling advanced agility training.
-However, it's essential to assess your puppy's individual readiness, considering factors such as their overall health, temperament, and breed characteristics.
+However, it's essential to assess your puppy's individual readiness, considering factors such as their overall , temperament, and breed characteristics.

 As your puppy transitions into adulthood, their strength, endurance, and coordination improve, making them better suited for more challenging agility exercises.
 At this point, you can start incorporating obstacles, such as jumps, tunnels, and weave poles, into your training sessions.
 Remember to always prioritize your puppy's safety and well-being, and adjust the training intensity and difficulty to match their capabilities.